nsporillo/GlobalWarming/python_utils/action_plan.md

 ## Steps

 A) Download grid data from [GSSURGO](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/home/?cid=nrcs142p2_053628) of any region for sample.
-In our case using one of the region of usa called California.</br>
+In our case using one of the region of usa called California [direct download link](https://gdg.sc.egov.usda.gov/GDGHome_DirectDownLoad.aspx)</br>

 B) classify this region soil data based on soil types already available.
 Typically the data set in Vector Format.</br>